labscommunity/protocol-land-sync/README.md

 > [!NOTE]
 > Only include `STRATEGY` and `ARSEEDING_TOKEN_SYMBOL` environment variables for using [ArSeeding](https://web3infra.dev/docs/arseeding/introduction/lightNode/) to sync your repositories to Protocol Land.
-> Supported Arweave tokens for ArSeeding strategy are: `['XYZ', 'ARDRIVE', 'PIA', 'VRT', 'U', 'STAMP']`.
+> Supported Arweave tokens for ArSeeding strategy are: `['XYZ', 'ARDRIVE', 'PIA', 'VRT', 'U', 'STAMP', 'AR']`.
 > You need [EverPay](https://app.everpay.io/) balances for these tokens to use ArSeeding strategy.

 > [!NOTE]